samsquire/ideas2/README.md

 # 18. CMS for building webapps

-A CMS for webapps: create serverside and clientside routes, register handlers from a GUI, create facts about the GUI.
+A CMS for webapps: create serverside and clientside routes, register handlers for the server and client side routes, create facts about the GUI.

+Would be best integrated with 11.
+Additive GUIs

 # 19. Stack-upon